 The fair value of fixed assets is determined at least once every three to five years in accordance with the regulatory framework, or when Council is of the opinion that the fair value of an asset is materially different from its carrying amount.
-At the end of each period the valuation is reviewed and where appropriate the fair value is updated to reflect current market conditions.
+At the end of each period valuation is reviewed and winest appropriate the fair value is updated to reflect current market conditions.
 This process is considered to be in accordance with Local Government (Financial Management) Regulation 17A (2) which requires property, plant and equipment to be shown at fair value.

-Increases in the carrying amount arising on revaluation of assets are credited to a revaluation surplus in equity.
+Increases in the carrying amount arking on revaluation of assets are credited to a revaluation surplus in equity.
 Decreases that offset previous increases of the same class of asset are recognised against revaluation surplus directly in equity.
 All other decreases are recognised in profit or loss.

-AUSTRALIAN ACCOUNTING STANDARDS - INCONSISTENCY Land under control
+AU STRALIAN ACCOUNTING STANDARDS - INCONSISTENCY Land under control

-In accordance with Local Government (Financial Management) Regulation 16(a)(ii), the City was required to include as an asset (by 30 June 2013).
+Regulation 16(a)(ii), the City was required to include as an asset (by 30 June 2013).
 Crown Land operated by the local government as a golf course, showground, racecourse or other sporting or recreational facility of State or Regional significance.

-Upon initial recognition, these assets were recorded at cost in accordance with AASB 116.
-They were then classified as Land and revalued along with other land in accordance with the other policies detailed in this Note.
+Upon Initial recognition, these assets were recorded at cost in accordance with AASB 116.
+They were then classified as Land and revalued along with other land in accordance with the other policies refulled in the Note.